What Does Bonded Mean

 Consider the following points as a general overview when answering the question “What does it mean to get bonded?”
 If you are still confused, call NFP today, as we are the bonding professionals!
 We’ll take care of your surety needs.

 We are NFP Surety, and we can bond you, and/or your business in just a few minutes, depending on the type.
 Some bonds, we can do almost instantly, while some others take a little longer.
-We can write ANY KIND of SURETY BOND in all STATES!
-Call us today, and learn how easily we can get you bonded.
+What does bonded mean.
+Call us today, and we’ll gladly explain.
+Learn the meaning of bonded from the pros..

 If you have ever shopped for contractors to do work around your home or business, you may already be somewhat familiar with the phrase “Bonded, Licensed, and Insured.”
 These terms are meant to impart a sense of security on the part of the consumer.
 In fact, being bonded, licensed, and insured does render a party more secure as a consumer.